davegapaz/Algorithms-for-Solving-the-Maximum-Leaf-Spanning-Tree-Problem/README.md

     So, if the optimal spanning tree has 10 leaves, a 2-approximation algorith should give you a spanning tree with at least 5 leaves.

 - **Optimal Spanning Tree for an MLST**
-  - for the context of this proble, the optimal spanning tree is the spanning tree with the most leaves.
+  - for the context of this problem, the optimal spanning tree is the spanning tree with the most leaves.
   - However, there are no efficient algorithm (known) to find the optimal solution as the MLST is NP-hard.
 ---